marisaDaniela/LPOO1718_T3G8/README.md

 ## Title:  Super Mario

 This project is a clone of the original platform game Super Mario Bros.
 It is built in Java using the LibGDX game development library.
+The sprites used for this game are from https://www.spriters-resource.com/nes/supermariobros/sheet/52571/

 ### Setup Instructions: